Who is Recruiter 3.0

 This ties into the results presented on what recruiters are currently responsible for in their daily work vs. their desired learnings in the next 365 days.

 It's interesting to see a clear link between what people do every day and which topics they want to deepen their learning.
-One thing is clear, though: Recruiters want to become better.
+One thing is clear, though: Recruiters want to become better in things they are already doing.

-But our survey shows that a minimal 30% of those surveyed spend over 1 hour a day learning.
+But our survey shows that only a bare minimum of those surveyed spend over 30 minutes a day learning.
 That highlights that recruiters aren't learning enough.
 Add this to the fact that 91.9% wish their employer to fund this learning, and the need is clear.
 Not only do recruiters feel their employers don't understand their skills gaps, but they are also nervous to ask for the training they need to close those gaps.

 Whether a recruiter believes their job is threatened by automation or not, it's clear that the skills demanded in this profession will continue to change.
 Bridging talent acquisition knowledge with other industry learning will be a crucial starting point for this improvement.